Suyashtnt/personal-website/src/lib/posts/sveltekit-guide-part-2.md

 ## Project structure

-The project structure is _fairly_ simple in a sveltekit app.
+The project structure is _fairly_ simple in a SvelteKit app.
 There are only a few files you usually have to worry about when you're starting out.

 I'll be talking about the following below: